fvall/fvall.github.io/content/flask-dashboard-2.md

 categories: python, flask
 ---

-This is the second post of a three-part series of how to create a financial dashboard with Flask.
+This is the second post of a three-part series on how to create a financial dashboard with Flask.
 If you missed the first post, you can check it out [here](https://www.felipevalladao.com/blog/flask-dashboard-1/).
-In the last post we created a skeleton financial dashboard with fake market data.
-We could see some potential, but without real data the dashboard is not very useful.
+In the last post, we created a skeleton financial dashboard with fake market data.
+We could see some potential, but without real data, the dashboard is not very useful.
 Time to pump in some actual data.

 ## Adding real market data

-There are a number of market data providers which give limited access for free.
+There are several market data providers which give limited access for free.
 For example:

 1. [Alpha Vantage](https://www.alphavantage.co/)
 2. [Tiingo](https://www.tiingo.com/)
 3. [Twelve Data](https://twelvedata.com/)

 However, we are not going to use any of these.
-We are going to use the first data source I ever did any financial analysis while in university (ah the memories...).
-Today we will be using Yahoo Finance in our dashboard to show us useful market information.
-It's known Yahoo Finance has some issues, but for a simple personal dashboard it will suffice.
+Today, we will be using Yahoo Finance in our dashboard to show us useful market information, which is completely free.
+It's known Yahoo Finance has some issues, but for a simple personal dashboard, it will suffice.
 However, you should probably consider alternatives if you are trading with real money as data issues can be very costly.

 We will be using the `yfinance` package which implements functions to download data from Yahoo Finance.
 We can leverage the package to get the data for us and we will only need to pipe the data into our existing functions.
 We can't use the package if it is not installed, so the first step is to add it to our virtual environment with poetry.